alexandreday/fast_density_clustering/README.md

 The underlying code is based on fast KD-trees for nearest-neighbor searches O(n log n).
 While the algorithm is well suited for small datasets with meaningful densities, it works quite well on large datasets (c.g. for N=10000, run time is a few seconds).

 # Running
+NOTE: you will need a python3 version to run this code.
 Clone or download this repository.
 Open the file and use the following command:
 ```
 pip3 install .